netsurf-browser/netsurf/docs/implementing-new-frontend.md

 `browser_window` which is provided in the initial create operation to allow subsequent use of various core functionality.

-The mandantory window operations are:
+The mandatory window operations are:
  - create - create a new browsing context widget in the frontend toolkit
- - destroy - destoy a previously created `gui_window`
+ - destroy - destroy a previously created `gui_window`
  - invalidate - mark an area of the browsing context viewport as requiring redraw (note no redraw should be attempted from here)
  - get_scroll - get the scroll offsets from the toolkit drawing widget
  - set_scroll - set the scroll offsets on the toolkit drawing widget
  - get_dimensions - get the dimensions of the toolkit drawing widget
- - event - deal with various window events from netsurf which have no additional parameters
+ - event - deal with various window events from NetSurf which have no additional parameters

 ### fetch operation table

 The fetch operations allow the built in scheme fetchers (file, about, resource) to obtain additional information necessary to complete their operation.

-The two mandantory operations are:
+The two mandatory operations are:
  - `filetype` - allows the file scheme to obtain a mime type from a file path e.g. `a.file.name.png` would result in `image/png`
  - `get_resource_url` - maps resource scheme paths to URL e.g. `resource:default.css` to `file:///usr/share/netsurf/default.css`

 ### bitmap operation table

-The bitmap table and all of its operations are mandantory only because the empty defaults have not been included as it is assumed a browser will want to display images.
+The bitmap table and all of its operations are mandatory only because the empty defaults have not been included as it is assumed a browser will want to display images.